akkinitsch/AdvancedMockupStringExtractor/README.md

 ##Preperating the mockups

+###Identifier of mockup-elements

-Via the context menu of each element in Balsamiq Mockups you can edit the *Custom Control Properties* of each element in a mockup.
+Via the context menu of each element in Balsamiq Mockups you can edit the *Custom Control Propertie* of each element in a mockup.
 The property *Custom control ID* will be used as an identifier for each element.

 Every element needs to have an unique name in this property.
 If you want